gliderlabs/registrator/docs/user/backends.md

 	<service-name>/<service-port> = <JSON>

-The JSON will contain all infromation about the published container service.
+The JSON will contain all information about the published container service.
 As an example, the following container start:

      docker run -i -p 80 -e 'SERVICE_80_NAME=www' -t ubuntu:14.04 /bin/bash